biocatiit/website/content/pages/users_orientation.rst

 *   x-ray generators, if you are not an authorized user of the device in question.
 *   electrical systems capable of producing a paralyzing shock when proper safeguards are not in place.''

-In additon, when working in the LOM shop after hours, you must notify the APS floor coordinator.
+In addition, when working in the LOM shop after hours, you must notify the APS floor coordinator.

 The Importance of Keeping Work Areas Neat and Orderly, and the Aisles Free of Obstructions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Please remember that you are utilizing shared space for your experiment.
-Many people who are not necessarily familliar with your equipment will be in the same area and may need the same facilities.
+Many people who are not necessarily familiar with your equipment will be in the same area and may need the same facilities.
 Keeping a minimal, organized workspace is essential to providing all our users with the facilities they need to perform their experiments in an accurate and timely manner.